JustinLin905/PlaceType/README.md

 If you simply want to download and play the game without tinkering with the source code, visit our [Itch.io Page](https://justinlin905.itch.io/placetype)!
 There, you can download and play the game on Windows for free.

 To open and edit the project, devs need an installation of Unity `2020.3`.
 On this GitHub page, choose "Download Zip" and extract the folder.
-Then, extract the folder named PlaceType.zip.
-Open Unity Hub and choose "Open", selecting the PlaceType folder.
+Launch Unity Hub and choose "Open", selecting the PlaceType folder.
+The project will then launch.

 ## Gameplay